-What is the procedure for going to and completion of the community service?
+What is the procedure for going to and completion of community service?

 2. A form must be submitted each and every time hours of service are performed.

-3. The form must be turned into Mrs. Karalus in Room 257 within one week of service date.
+3. The form must be turned in to Mrs. Karalus in Room 257 within one week of the service date.
 Forms not submitted on time may not earn credit.
-Only original, paper forms will be accepted.
+Only original paper forms will be accepted.